TV-Rename/tvrename/quickstart.md

  4. Once the match process has finished, click `Add & Close` and all the identified shows will be added to the *My Shows* tab.
  *My Shows* should now be populated with the TV shows that have been recognised.

- 5. You can manually add shows (even if they don't have a specific folder) by clicking the **\[ Add \]** button at the bottom of the *My Shows* tab.
-Enter the show name, and click **\[ Search \]** to find it.
-Enter the base folder for the show in your media library, and select whether or not you have a sub-folder for each season.
+ 5. You can manually add shows by clicking the `Add` button in the *My Shows* tab.
+Enter the show name, and click `Search` to find it.
+ Enter the base directory for the show in your media library, and select whether or not you have a sub-directory for each season.

- 6. Go back to the *My Shows* tab and browse the series information for your shows.
-Here you can edit the show itself to control how TVRename manages it, or edit a season to override episode information fetched from TheTVDB.
+ 6. Go back to the *My Shows* tab and browse the series information.
+Here, by right clicking on a show, you can edit the show itself to control how TVRename manages it, or edit a season to override episode information fetched from TheTVDB.

 ### 2. Set your Preferences...